thomassidor/tinytricks/README.md

 * Random Mute x8 (RM8)
 * Random Stereo Mute x8 (RM8s)

+Upcoming modules (maybe):
+* Random Mix x8 (RX8)
+* Random Stereo Mix x8 (RX8s)
+* Have an idea for a module?
+Create an issue and suggest it - I might do it.

 Feel free to join the project, copy source code or panel designs.